Does Activated Charcoal Work for Your Smile?

 What should I use to whiten my teeth instead?

 For surface stains, a whitening toothpaste with the ADA Seal of Acceptance is a safer choice.
-For more noticeable whitening, talk to Dr. Chen about professional options like in-office whitening or safe take-home kits.
+For more noticeable whitening, talk to Dr. Chen about options like professional in-office whitening or safe take-home kits.
 These are designed to be effective without harming your enamel.

-I already used it and my teeth feel sensitive.
+I already used it, and my teeth feel sensitive.
 What should I do?

 Stop using the charcoal toothpaste right away and switch to a sensitivity toothpaste or a regular fluoride paste.
 Mention the sensitivity at your next dental checkup.
 Dr. Chen can check your enamel and suggest the best way to help your teeth feel better.